OkhammahkO/oz-poll/README.md

 2. Install [Button card](https://github.com/custom-cards/button-card) (Using HACS installation method is recommended)
 3. Install this custom component using HACS (currently uses "custom repository" method).
 HACS > Integrations > Top right three dots > Custom Repositories: Repository = https://github.com/OkhammahkO/oz-poll, Category = Integration
 4. Then configure the sensor (below).
 After this stop and check your sensor is working ok (showing up in HA).
 You'll see most of the data is currently stored in the attributes of the sensor (state contains current allergen level).
-5. Set up the Lovelace card.
+5. Set up the Lovelace card (See Lovelace Configuration section)
 7. Build yourself some automations and alerts!

 ## Configuration